Children's Occupational Therapy (Paediatric)

 The advice line is not for waiting list enquiries or to check whether a referral has been accepted.

 To speak to a Paediatric Occupational Therapist please call 07562 436633.
 The service operates on Wednesday's between 9am-12pm and Thursday's between 1pm and 4pm.
+We cannot respond to text messages sent to the advice line.

 Professionals - Make a referral